 Can you connect?

-Step 1 - Finding out whether Better Broadband is available to your premises
+Step 1 - Finding out whether Better Broadband is available to your home or business

-To check if you can order fibre broadband now (or if you are due to be connected to fibre broadband soon, please visit the Openreach website to use their fibre checker.
+To check if you can order fibre broadband now or if you are due to be connected to fibre broadband soon, please visit the Openreach website to use their fibre checker.

 There are some important things to know when looking at this information: